hpc2n/gpu-course/hands-ons/0.setup/1.compiling/README.md

     happens, then you can no longer write access your file.
 You can renew the ticket with the `kinit` command.

- 2. Load the necessary modules (only in Kebnekaise):
+ 2. Load the necessary modules (only on Kebnekaise):

     ```
     $ ml purge